 Poland Travel Guide

 The history, both ancient and also its more recent World War II history is fascinating and the museums and architecture are jaw-dropping.
 The food and drinks are both excellent and cheap.
 The countryside and coast are popular with regular tourists in the know heading for activities or relaxation during the barmy summer months.
-At night here is a wild and exciting nightlife in the main cities.
+At night there is the exciting nightlife in the main cities.
 Poland really does offer a lot more to visitors than they may at first envisage.

 In recent times the country has become popular for city break holidays to places like its capital Warsaw or Krakow.
 While both cities are the most popular in the country it is clearly not all that Poland has to offer.

-For history, art or nature, Poland has it all.
+For history, art and nature, Poland has it all.

 Table of Contents